paul-hammant/java-singleton-detector/trunk/README.txt

   jars.
 Simply unzip the file and run GSD.jar.

   gsd-src-X.X.X.zip - A source only distribution which must be built using ant.
-Included precompiled external jars.
+Includes precompiled external jars.

 Building GSD